Suzuki Fronte: Fronte 7-S (SS10/SS20)

-SS30/SS40
+Fronte fifth generation (SS30/SS40)

 In May 1979 the Fronte 7-S was replaced by the new SS30/SS40 Fronte.
-The Fronte Hatch 55 was also discontinued, from now on the commercial versions all used the Alto name.
+The Fronte Hatch 55 was also discontinued; from now on the commercial versions all used the Alto name.
 Alto also came to be the name used in export markets.
 SS30S was the two-stroke engined version of the Fronte (539 cc, three cylinders, 28 PS T5B) while the SS40S received a newly developed, 543 cc four-stroke three-cylinder engine, the F5A.
 This developed 31 PS and proved very popular, soon displacing the two-stroke entirely.
 The T5B would no longer be available in the Fronte after May 1981.
 The Alto light commercials received the SS30V/SS40V designation, and considerably lower gearing since it was mainly intended for short distance inner-city use.
 Both the Alto and Fronte had a claimed top speed of 110 km/h.

 The new Fronte was a big step away from the SS20, making the switch from a rear-engined, rear-wheel drive configuration to a more up-to-date transversely mounted engine in front, driving the front wheels.
 Wheelbase was increased from 2030 to 2150 mm and the new car was much more spacious.
 The four-door Fronte had an opening rear glass window, whereas the two-door Alto got a proper rear hatch.
 In some export markets the car was just known as the Suzuki SS40.
 In Europe, the Fronte (usually labelled Alto) was also sold with a 796 cc four-stroke three (SS80) from July 1981 and was 100 mm longer, thanks to bigger bumpers.
 These cars also received larger 12-inch wheels.
 Four-doors received the SS80F chassis code, while three-door passenger versions were called SS80G.
 Other markets, such as Chile, received the SS80 with "Fronte 800" badging, echoing the 1960s car with the same name.